 Field of InterestGender and sexuality studies, area studies, cultural studies, anthropology, translation

-- “Mahfouz, al-Mutanabbi, and the Canon: Poetics of Deviance in the Masculine Nationalist Discourse of Al-Sukkariyya,” book chapter in Constructions of Masculinity in the Middle East, eds.
+- “Mahfouz, al-Mutanabbi, and the Canon: Poetics of Deviance in the Masculine Nationalist Discourse of Al-Sukkariyya,” in Constructions of Masculinity in the Middle East and North Africa: Literature, Film, and National Discourse, eds.
 Mohja Kahf and Nadine Sinno.
-American University in Cairo Press, forthcoming.
+The American University in Cairo Press, 2021, pp. 103-19.

 - “Phantom Limbs: Socio-Psychic Contours of the Maimed Body in ‘I used to Count my Friends on my Fingers’,” essay in Wordgathering: A Journal of Disability Poetry and Literature, vol. 13, no. 1, March 2019.